xiaody/react-touch-carousel/README.md

 ### Mode

 This happens if you enable `loop`.
-We keep the cursor in valid range by "moding".
+We keep the cursor in a valid range by "moding" it.

 ## Advanced options